 Sounding Modernities: Theatre and Music in Manila and the Asia Pacific, 1869-1946.
 Cham: Palgrave Macmillan, 2018.

 “Dissonant Intimacies: Disentangling the Colonial Sonus in Archives and Repertoires.” in Dynamische Traditionen: Globale Perspektiven auf zeitgenössische Musik.
 Eine Textsammlung zu Donaueschingen Global, illustrated by Marc Cosico.
-Edited by Elisa Erkelenz and Katja Heldt, 126-142.
+Edited by Elisa Erkelenz & Katja Heldt, 126-142.
 Donaueschingen: SWR, 2021.

 “Acoustic Epistemologies and Early Sound Recordings in the Nusantara Region.”
 In Made in Nusantara, edited by Adil Johan and Mayco A. Santaella.
 New York: Routledge, 2021.